Summarized: Key Takeaways

 You may also like: All About The 4 Types Of Volcanoes+ Formation, Eruption, And Facts

-World’s Most Impressive Lava Flows
+Spotlight on Some of the World’s Most Astounding Lava Flows

 Lava flows can be measured several ways.
 Here are a few of the most impressive lava flows known to science.